bcgov/keycloak-example-apps/examples/oidc/service-account/nextjs/README.md

 ### Environment variable configuration

 To run this demo, you will require a CSS integration with the usecase "Browser Login and Service Account".
+When creating an integration for this example, you can allow "*" as a redirect URI for testing locally.
+Ensure not to allow a wildcard URI in a production application.

 In both the [next-app](./next-app/) and [offline-service](./offline-service/) folders, create a .env file with the following content (see below for values to add from your installation JSON):

 ```
 SSO_CLIENT_ID="..."